Five Areas Limited (“Five Areas”)

 - Understanding how you use the Sites and Service: we use a range of services to understand how you use our Sites and Service including Google Analytics.
 This helps us continually improve our Service and deliver more relevant and useful content to you.

-If you reject cookies, you may still use our Sites, but your ability to use some features or areas of our Sites may be limited.
+If you reject or disable cookies, you may still use our Sites, but your ability to use some features or areas of our Sites may be limited including viewing our resources.